Pluimers’s Sculptures

-Under the title ‘Golden Spike’, Elsbeth Pluimers literally and figuratively displays a visual language reflecting her fascination with the formation of the Earth.
-Based on her knowledge of earth sciences and Asian traditions, she creates her works in clay, bronze, and glass.
-Her quest began in the fossil cabinet of the Teylers Museum (Haarlem-NL) and was guided by the discovery of a volcanic bomb in the Auvergne.
+From her knowledge of earth science and of Asian traditions, she made her works in clay, bronze and glass.
+Her quest tarted in the fossils cabinet of the Teylers Museum (Haarlem-NL) and got direction by finding a volcanic bomb in the Auvergne.

 Golden Spike sculptures have been exhibited at the Natural History Museum Rotterdam (HNR-NL), Wageningen University & Research (WUR-NL), Oertijdmuseum Boxtel (NL), National Bomenmuseum Gimborn Doorn (NL) and Gallery kunstRUIM Amsterdam (NL).